Arakula/f9dasm/README.md

   <dt><b>-end <i>address</i></b></dt>
   <dd>end disassembly address (<i>address</i> has to be given in hex format)<br>
-      Normally, this is defined either through the file size or its contents, if it has an embedded END addres.
+      Normally, this is defined either through the file size or its contents, if it has an embedded END address.
 This option allows to override the implicit end address.</dd>
   <dt><b>-out <i>filename</i></b></dt>
   <dd>normally, f9dasm streams to standard output;